-In 2018 there are 206 students enrolled in 10 classes from Kindergarten to Year 6.
-The school population is comprised of a unique blend of cultures including Malay, Aboriginal, Non Aboriginal, Burmese, African and Chinese backgrounds.
+In 2022 there are 178 students enrolled in 8 classes from Kindergarten to Year 6.
+The school population is comprised of a unique blend of cultures including Malay, Aboriginal, Non Aboriginal, Burmese, African, South African, Karen, Indonesian and New Zealand backgrounds.

 Students enjoy a safe and secure learning environment.
 Extensive play areas, surrounded by natural bush settings, are enhanced with new playground equipment and soft fall landing.
 The school has a dedicated Art room, as well as access to interactive whiteboards in each classroom, two class banks of notebook computers and a well resourced school Library.